Conagra Brands: Frequently Asked Questions

 Is your non-BPA lined packaged food labeled for consumers to identify?

 No, but all of our canned food made in the company's facilities in the U.S. and Canada after July 30, 2015 is in non-BPA lined cans.
+As Conagra Brands makes company acquisitions, canned products may be added to our portfolio which still contain BPA and/or vinyl coatings.
+We will maintain our commitment to discontinuing the use of BPA and vinyl in these products and work to identify a longer term non-BPA or non-vinyl option as quickly as possible.

 Can I reuse the plastic containers of your frozen meals?